jamesang17/stock-info/README.md

 ### Configuration:
-Create a yaml file with the following strcuture
+Create a yaml file with the following structure

 ```yaml
 sender: "test-sender@test.com"